marcelagmrtnz/segment-audio-clips/README.md

                          [--framerate, -f rate] [--input_format, -I format]
                          [--output_format, -O format] [--prefix, -p prefix]
 ```
-- ```--directory``` allows you to specify the directory that script should look for audio in.
+- ```--directory``` allows you to specify the directory that the script should look for audio in.
 By default it will attempt the current directory.
 - ```--clip_length``` allows you to specify the length of the clips you want to be output.
 By default the system outputs clips of 10 seconds.
 - ```--framerate``` allows you to specify the framerate the audio should be input as.
 The default is 441000Hz.
 - ```--input_format``` allows you to specify the format the audio should be input as.
 The default is mp3.